dreamind/ix/workshops/interactive/index.md

 #### Exercise

+In the Ajax call inside `ajax.html`, you can see that `contentType` is set to `application/json` as the format/type of the request.
+This value is called [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml).
+You can use other type/format of request, like `text/xml` or `text/plain`.
+The `dataType` in the same call indicates how the data should be returned ('xml' or 'json'). jQuery will use `dataType` to smartly process the `responseData`.

 Inspect the `ajax.py` to see how the Ajax response is constructed.

-Modify both `ajax.py` and `ajax.html` to provide an option to the user for selecting the format of the Ajax response (either as XML or JSON).
+Now, Modify the application to provide an option to the user for selecting the format of the Ajax response (either as XML or JSON).
+You need to add a radio button `ajax.html` for format selection.
+Modify `ajax.py` to include response generation in JSON format.

 \\}

 Other Resources
 ---------------

 - Douglas Crockford (2008).
 [Javascript: the good parts](http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742/ref=sr_1_1?ie=UTF8&qid=1425589713&sr=8-1&keywords=javascript+the+good+parts) - Even though this is a reference book, Crockford is a very engaging writer and it is quite thin so is readable from cover-to-cover.
 I recommend trying to do this or dipping in to read a couple of chapters at random - if you're even just slightly interested in Javascript and JSON it is well worth it.